NatalieZelenka/ontolopy/README.md

 # `uberon_py`: a python package for the Uberon ontology
-:construction: :construction: This package is under development (particularly the documentation) :construction: :construction:
+:construction: :construction: This package is under development :construction: :construction:

 ## Summary
 I created this package to be able to easily interrogate relationships between Uberon terms in Python.